tmpreston/docs-2/docs/api/pipeline.md

 ## Pipeline Helpers

-Module containg couple of more advanced `HttpHandlers` commonly used in Saturn applications
+Module containing a couple of more advanced `HttpHandlers` commonly used in Saturn applications

 ### acceptJson